 When it comes to getting help managing your financial life, transparency is the name of the game.

-- Explain how they differ from other financial advisors
+- Define what exactly a fiduciary is and how they differ from other financial advisors

 - Consider when it can be important to work with a fiduciary

 - Learn how to be a proactive investment shopper